 Prior to that, MHLivingNews reported on a tip provided by the Golden State Manufactured Homeowners League (GSMOL).
 GSMOL’s president pointed out that the activist group – Manufactured Housing Action or MHAction – was funded by the Tides nonprofit.
 That claim from GSMOL was doubled-checked and turned out to be accurate.
 By following the money trail backward from the Tides and MHAction, one can follow the money to Warren Buffett and another billionaire, George Soros.

 For some time, our professionally focused sister-site has been peeling back the layers of the onion on the Manufactured Housing Institute (MHI).
 MHI is likewise backed by Warren Buffett led Berkshire Hathaway brands.
+But we’ve played catchup on MHLivingNews, like the report linked below.

 Rephrased, Buffett’s money is backing both sides of many fights over housing policy and manufactured housing specifically.
 Buffett’s done so in a way that oddly – in a Machiavellian sort of way – attacks his own companies as well as the industry at large.
 A prime, recent example of that is Last Week Tonight’s John Oliver video that was cited a white paper produced by MHAction.